xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-gui-beta-for-linux.md

 Katalon Studio for Linux (Ubuntu tested) supports both IDE and console mode versions.
 This guide covers setting-up steps for running Katalon Studio GUI on Linux.

-> Download Katalon Studio for Linux [here](https://www.katalon.com/download/).

-## Install and Activate Katalon Studio on Linux
+## Installation

+### Environment Requirements

+1. Verify whether your computer meets the [System Requirements](http://docs.katalon.com/display/KD/System+Requirements) to work with Katalon Studio.

-1. Install OpenJDK 8 on your Ubuntu (NOT Oracle JDK).
+2. Install OpenJDK 8 on your Ubuntu (NOT Oracle JDK).

   > Katalon Studio for Linux currently supports OpenJDK 8 only.